Ali Karimi: International career

 Karimi made his debut for Iran national team in October 1998 in a match against Kuwait.
 That same year, he won the Gold Medal with Iran at the 1998 Asian Games.
 Karimi scored one of Iran's two goals in the final against Kuwait.

 He was also one of Iran's main players in its 2002 FIFA World Cup qualification campaign.
-In 2001, after losing to Bahrain and drawing with Thailand, Iran finished second in their qualifying group and had to play a home-and-away play-off with the Republic of Ireland for a spot at the 2002 World Cup.
-Karimi started as an attacking midfielder in the first game in Dublin, and used his acceleration on the break and his dribbling to attack Ireland's defence.
+In 2001, after losing to Bahrain and drawing with Thailand, Iran finished second in their qualifying group.
+It had to play a home-and-away play-off with the Republic of Ireland for a spot at the 2002 World Cup.
+Karimi started as an attacking midfielder in the first game in Dublin and used his acceleration on the break and his dribbling to attack Ireland's defense.
 However, he was also off target on a number of occasions, and Iran lost the match 2–0.
-They won the return leg 1–0 but missed out on the final.
+They won the return leg 1–0 but missed the final.

-At the 2004 Asian Cup, Karimi scored five goals that made him joint top scorer.
+At the 2004 Asian Cup, Karimi scored five goals, making him joint top scorer.
 Iran finished third in the overall tournament, behind Japan and China.
-In the quarter final, Karimi scored a hat trick in Iran's 4–3 win over South Korea.
+In the quarter-final, Karimi scored a hat trick in Iran's 4–3 win over South Korea.
 Karimi was given the prestigious Asian Player of the Year award in 2004, joining his fellow Iranians, Mahdavikia in 2003, Ali Daei in 1999, and Khodadad Azizi in 1996.
 He also won the 2004 West Asian Football Federation Championship with Team Melli.

 His performance in the Iran–Germany friendly game for Bam victims held in Azadi Stadium in Tehran in October 2004 was said to be the reason behind Bayern's interest in the player.

 Coming off a serious ankle injury, Karimi had a poor World Cup finals at Germany 2006.
 He was unable to exert much influence on proceedings as the Iranians lost 3–1 to Mexico and 2–0 to Portugal.
 He was substituted in the 65th minute of the Portugal game and kicked the team's sports bags by the dugout.
 Iran's then manager Branko Ivankovic said he may drop Karimi in the upcoming game due to disciplinary reasons.
 Karimi did not play in the 1–1 draw against Angola, but Ivankovic attributed Karimi's omission to his refusal to play because of an injury.